 What are your career aspirations / what are you hoping to do when you graduate?

 At the moment I am still unsure what direction I wish to take but I am considering crisis management.
 With each new lecturer, experience and company I am exposed to, my perception is shifted from what I want to achieve in the industry.
 Instead of working out what I want to do, I am working out what I don’t want to do.
 I hope to promptly gain employment when I finish and be a sponge; absorbing everything I am taught and exposed to.

 What advice do you have for other students who are considering a return to study?

 Being in the middle of a complete career change myself, I can empathise with not knowing what you want to do.
 It has taken life experiences to push me in this direction.
 Public relations is an expanding industry that is flexible and provides many different pathways.
 It is also a great stepping stone in to other studies but one that will provide useful knowledge in whatever direction you take.
-For those who aren’t ready to take on more study; the semester and year is over before you know it so take the leap.
+For those who don't think they're ready to take on more study: the semester and year are over before you know it, so just take the leap.